juergenweb/FrontendContact/README.md

 ## Highlights
 - Fast and easy integration of a contact form to at template by using only one line of code
 - Select the fields that should be displayed
+- Run as many forms on a page as you want
 - Usage of all the benefits of [FrontendForms](https://github.com/juergenweb/FrontendForms#highlights) (fe.
 CAPTCHA, various security settings,...)
 - Mutli-language